|

 So, she put on a jogging suit and sneakers and went out, telling

 Pavlov, “You guard the house for me, little one.
 Don’t let anyone in!”
+She ran down

 the street and into memories…